-Q. Commitments
+P. Commitments

 Commitments reflect binding agreements that may result in the future expenditure of financial resources that are not recognized or not fully recognized on the Balance Sheet and should be disclosed.
-Commitments may include, for example, certain long-term leases, undelivered orders, P3s, international or other agreements in support of international economic development, or agreements in support of financial market stability.
-See Note 21-Commitments for additional information.
+Examples of commitments include certain long-term leases, undelivered orders, P3s, international or other agreements in support of international economic development, or agreements in support of financial market stability.
+See Note 20-Commitments for additional information.

-R. Contingencies
+Q. Contingencies